McGowan Peak

 Find Nearby Peaks

-Climbing and access information for this peak is on Pages 267-268 of the book.
+Climbing and access information for this peak is on Pages 266-267 of the book.
 The book lists the elevation at 10,716 feet.
-More recent estimates give the peak an elevation of 10,740 feet.
+LiDAR measurements list the peak an elevation of 10,721 feet.
+McGowan Peak, which is the name in local usage, is identified as McGowan Benchmark on the LOJ website.
+Livingston Douglas added a more detailed description of the book’s ascent route (west ridge) plus more detailed driving directions and summertime photos.
+Updated November 2024

 McGowan Peak is a rarely-climbed summit in the Pahsimeroi section of the Lost River Range.
-The photo essay below documents my 1991 ascent.
-Use the trip report links for ascents by other climbers, including a 2018 winter ascent.
+The west ridge is the standard ascent route.
+Use the trip report links for ascents by other climbers, including a 2018 Winter ascent.
 USGS Grouse Creek Mountain

 McGowan Peak.